Skip to content

 Dance course explodes.
 Sudden vacancy management dance course Royal Conservatoire

-The dance course at The Hague Conservatory of Music has exploded.
+The dance course at The Hague Conservatory has exploded.
 Sort of.
 Nancy Euverink, director of dance education is in fact stepping down from the Royal Conservatoire (KC).
 And not only that.
 Deputy director Tom Bosma is not staying on either.
 Who will take over after the final performances and in the new season is still unclear.
 An international vacancy has been posted.

 4 ways to quiet a room: Jelinek strikes at Holland Festival